 - Do not store photographs in the basement or attic.
-Keep images in temperature and humidity controlled environments to slow down future deterioration. - Do not store photos in the cardboard or paper envelopes in which they came home from the developer. - Store black & white photos separate from color photos. - Negatives require separate storage from photographic prints. - Use buffered containers that are acid & lignin free. - Store Photos on end. not flat.
+Keep images in temperature and humidity-controlled environments to slow down future deterioration. - Do not store photos in the developer's cardboard/paper envelopes in which they came. - Store black & white photos separate from color photos. - Negatives require separate storage from photographic prints. - Use buffered containers that are acid & lignin free. - Store Photos on end, not flat nor loose in a box.